AntongG2/log4j-wordlist-generator/readme.txt

 log4j CVE-2021-44228 wordlist
-wordlist including bypass es to waf detection script
+wordlist including bypass for waf detection script
 Open changer.py with notepad
 in line fout.write(line.replace('****', 'test')), change "test" with your collaborator, save, and run the script.